Expert Reviews and Professional Learning: Evidence from a Physician Drug Rating Platform

 Sample size (or number of clusters) by treatment arms

 The study will collect data from medication reviews across multiple therapeutic areas.
-For each medication analyzed, we target at least 54 reviews per group (treatment groups A, B, C, and control group O) to achieve 80% power at a 0.05 significance level for detecting a medium effect size.
+For each medication analyzed, we target at least 54 reviews per group (treatment groups A, B, C, D and control group O) to achieve 80% power at a 0.05 significance level for detecting a medium effect size.
 In this analysis, we perform three separate regression analyses, each comparing one treatment group (A, B, or C) with the control group (O).

 For each medication analyzed: